 Cornell’s Commitment to Access and Affordability

-Our founding principles – “to do the greatest good” and “…any person… any study.” – underpin Cornell University’s commitments to undergraduate financial aid.
-Cornell students come from culturally, geographically, and socio-economically diverse backgrounds and our financial aid programs are designed to ensure Cornell is accessible to all, at an affordable cost.
-Cornell provides annual financial aid packages that meet full financial need to all admitted and eligible undergraduate aid applicants.
+Our founding principles—“to do the greatest good” and “… any person … any study”—underpin Cornell University’s commitments to undergraduate financial aid.
+Cornell students come from culturally, geographically, and socio-economically diverse backgrounds and our financial aid programs are designed to ensure Cornell is accessible to all at an affordable cost.
+Cornell provides annual financial aid offers to admitted students who meet 100 percent of demonstrated financial need.

-For the 2023-24 academic year, we anticipate offering in excess of $365 million in need-based grant aid – which does not have to be repaid – to more than seven thousand undergraduate students.
+For the 2023-24 academic year, we anticipate offering in excess of $400 million in need-based grant aid—which does not have to be repaid—to more than 7,500 undergraduate students.

 Comparing Aid Offers from Peer Institutions